PacificBiosciences/HiFi-16S-workflow/README.md

   nextflow run main.nf --input samples.tsv --metadata metadata.tsv \
     --dada2_cpu 8 --vsearch_cpu 8

-  By default, sequences are first trimmed with lima (higher rate compared to using DADA2 ) using the example command below.
-16S_primers.fasta file contains disambiguated 16S primers using all possible combinations of degenerate sequences. "min-score-lead" is set to 0 as we don't care if the primers pair are similar, they should be since it's just degenerate sequences!
+  By default, sequences are first trimmed with cutadapt (higher rate compared to using DADA2 ) using the example command below.
+You can skip this by specifying "--skip_primer_trim" if the sequences are already trimmed.
+The primer sequences used are the F27 and R1492 primers for full length 16S sequencing.

-  lima --hifi-preset ASYMMETRIC \
-    demultiplex.16S_For_bc1005--16S_Rev_bc1057.hifi_reads.fastq.gz \
-    16S_primers.fasta \
-    bc1005-bc1057.16s.lima.same.fastq.gz \
-    --log-level INFO \
-    --min-score-lead 0

   Other important options:
   --filterQ    Filter input reads above this Q value (default: 30).